faezezps/SiMQC/README.md

 ### Data
 By default, we expect the word vectors to be stored in "~/data" and all other data to be stored in "./data".
 The expected file locations can be changed by altering config.py.
+To obtain the mix data, please refer to SiMhop jupyter file.
 #### Word Vectors
 The models we train use the common crawl 840 billion token GloVe word vectors from [here](https://nlp.stanford.edu/projects/glove/).
 They are expected to exist in "~/data/glove/glove.840B.300d.txt".